Generic Name: Pilocarpine hydrochloride

 Based on decreased plasma clearance observed in patients with moderate hepatic impairment, the starting dose in these patients should be 5 mg twice daily, followed by adjustment based on therapeutic response and tolerability.
-Patients with mild hepatic insufficiency (Child-Pugh score of 5 to 6) do not require dosage reductions.
-To date, pharmacokinetic studies in subjects with severe hepatic impairment (Child-Pugh score of 10 to 15) have not been carried out.
+Patients with mild hepatic insufficiency (Child-Pugh score of 5-6) do not require dosage reductions.
+To date, pharmacokinetic studies in subjects with severe hepatic impairment (Child-Pugh score of 10-15) have not been carried out.
 The use of Pilocarpine in these patients is not recommended.

 |Clinical and Biochemical

 |Albumin (g. per 100 ml.)||3-5||2.8-3.5||<2.8|